MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/mv-applyoperator.md

 all subqueries.

 For example, assume a table `T` has a column `Metric` of type `dynamic` whose values are arrays of `real` numbers.
-The following query will locate the two biggest values in each `Metric` value, and return the records corresponding to these values.
+The following query locates the two biggest values in each `Metric` value, and return the records corresponding to these values.